Kawanishi N1K: Operational history

 The N1K1-J Shiden entered service in early 1944.
-The N1K1-J, and the N1K2 Shiden-Kai released later that year were among the rare Japanese aircraft that offered pilots an even chance against late-war American designs, such as the F6F Hellcat and the F4U Corsair, and could be a formidable weapon in the hands of an ace.
-In February 1945 Lieutenant Kaneyoshi Muto, flying a N1K2-J as part of a formation of at least 10 expert Japanese pilots, faced seven US Navy Hellcat pilots, from squadron VF-82, in the sky over Japan; the formation shot down four Hellcats with no loss to themselves.
-After the action, Japanese propagandists fabricated a story in which Muto was the sole airman facing 12 enemy aircraft.
-(A leading Japanese ace, Saburō Sakai, later mentioned in his autobiography that Muto had actually done this feat at an earlier stage of the war – albeit at the controls of a Zero fighter.)
+The N1K1-J and the N1K2 Shiden Kai released later that year were among the rare Japanese aircraft that offered pilots an even chance against late-war American designs, such as the F6F Hellcat and the F4U Corsair, and could be a formidable weapon in the hands of an ace.
+In February 1945, Ensign Kaneyoshi Muto, flying an N1K2-J as part of a mixed formation of at least ten Japanese aircraft, faced seven U.S. Navy Hellcat pilots from squadron VF-82 in the sky over Japan; the formation shot down four Hellcats with no loss to themselves.
+After the action, Japanese propagandists fabricated a story in which Muto was the sole airman facing twelve enemy aircraft.
+(A leading Japanese ace, Saburō Sakai, later asserted in his autobiography that Muto had done this feat at an earlier stage of the war – albeit at the controls of a Zero fighter.)

 The N1K1-J aircraft were used very effectively over Formosa (Taiwan), the Philippines, and, later, Okinawa.
-Before production was switched to the improved N1K2-J, 1,007 aircraft were produced, including prototypes.
+Before production was switched to the improved N1K2-J, 1,007 aircraft, including prototypes, were produced.
 Because of production difficulties and damage done by B-29 raids on factories, only 415 of the superior N1K2-J fighters were produced.